-Exercise: time dependent data
+Exercise: a flawed model including time dependent data

 Jim needs to track List Price and Store Price over time for each Title the store carries.
 It is very important for him to be able to list the history of changes to either price, and the date, so that pricing information can be compared to sales figures.